Zauriel: The New 52

 In The New 52, Zauriel appeared in Trinity of Sin: Phantom Stranger #9.
 He warns Phantom Stranger that he is never allowed to enter Heaven again, having left to try and save his family.
 Zauriel tells Phantom Stranger that if he tries, he will be erased from time and history.

-During the Trinity War storyline, Zauriel appears and dismisses Batman, Katana and Deadman after obtaining a piece of Doctor Light (Arthur Light)'s soul.
+During the Trinity War storyline, Zauriel appears and dismisses Batman, Katana, and Deadman after obtaining a piece of Doctor Light (Arthur Light)'s soul.
 He returns Doctor Light to his "womb" so that Heaven will heal him.
 Zauriel asks Phantom Stranger why he risked his being by returning and why he did not tell the group of the consequences.
 With no answer, Zauriel erases Phantom Stranger from existence.
 He was later resurrected by the Presence because of his desire to help.

-During the Forever Evil storyline, Zauriel was with Spectre when Constantine's group appeared at the border of Heaven.
+During the Forever Evil storyline, Zauriel is with Spectre when John Constantine's group appears at the border of Heaven.
 When the Presence shows Constantine the rest of the groups' understandings, Constantine then flees, making Zauriel chase after him.
 They arrive at the House of Mystery, where Constantine traps Zauriel in a celestial circle in the hopes that he will help them fight Blight.
 He tells the others that the trip was a waste as he only saw why he could not trust any of the group.
 The others, however, saw the truth or good remaining in their hearts which Zauriel confirms as he agrees to help them fight.
 Zauriel proceeds to attack Blight, before being defeated as well.
 He joins Phantom Stranger and Pandora in the collective unconscious, as both created the illusion that they died.
 The group finds the human, Chris, located within Blight's heart.
 When Pandora tries to free him as a way to weaken Blight, she is stopped by Zauriel, who tells her and Phantom Stranger that there are bigger plans for Chris.
 Zauriel continues to fight a part of Blight as Phantom Stranger and Pandora work to help Chris.